Our history and our future

-Our story truly began in 1206, when St Dominic founded a religious order of women to care for and instruct the girls and young women of Prouille, France.
+Our story truly began in 1206, when St Dominic established a convent for women in Prouille, France.
 From that foundation stem the many Dominican establishments – schools, colleges and universities – that, all over the world today, are centres of learning for youth.

 Today we are continually inspired and shaped by our heritage and the founding Dominican sisters’ values, faith and courage.
 We encourage each student to find, nurture and enjoy the ‘good, the beautiful and the true’ in themselves, each other and the broader community.
 With a strong emphasis on social justice, we invite students to be proactive, caring citizens with a deep respect for and commitment to, each other and the world.